mozart/mozart2/README.md

 ## Obtaining GTest and LLVM

-Mozart2 uses GTest and LLVM as subprojects.
-If you do not want to mess with these, you can choose to skip this section, and let the automatic build process fetch them and build them for you.
+Mozart2 uses GTest and LLVM as subprojects, which you have to download and build prior to building Mozart 2.

+**Not recommended.** If you do not want to mess with these, you can choose to skip this section, and let the automatic build process fetch them and build them for you.
+Use this "feature" at your own risk, because none of us tests this anymore, and we may decide to remove support for it at some point.
-However, if you intend to have at least 2 builds of Mozart (which is likely: the debug build and the release build), it is better to compile them yourself once, and then use this only installation in all your builds of Mozart.

-To build yourself, simply follow the steps below.

 First download all the sources.
 Both projects use Subversion.
-If you use Windows, use the trunk version of LLVM instead.

 ```
 projects$ cd externals
 externals$ svn co http://googletest.googlecode.com/svn/trunk gtest
 [...]
-externals$ svn co http://llvm.org/svn/llvm-project/llvm/tags/RELEASE_31/final llvm
+externals$ svn co http://llvm.org/svn/llvm-project/llvm/tags/RELEASE_32/final llvm
 [...]
 externals$ cd llvm/tools/
-tools$ svn co http://llvm.org/svn/llvm-project/cfe/tags/RELEASE_31/final clang
+tools$ svn co http://llvm.org/svn/llvm-project/cfe/tags/RELEASE_32/final clang
 [...]
 tools$ cd ../../..
 projects$
 ```

-Next, build the projects:
+Next, build the projects.
+Except on Windows (where parallel make does not work, it seems), we suggest you use the `-jN` option of `make`, specifying how many tasks make can run in parallel.
+Building LLVM is quite long, and this can significantly speed up the process.

 ```
 projects$ cd builds